A Git workflow with RStudio, R and usethis

 Next, you are asked to create a new personal access token.

-On top enter a note that reminds you what this token is for (e.g. Something like “RStudio/R on HP laptop”).
+On top enter a note to remind you what this token is for (e.g. Something like “RStudio on PC”).

 Set an expiration date of your choice (the shorter the more secure, but you have to update more often - GitHub will send you a reminder for this).